cjgeyer/CatDataAnalysis/README.md

     library(remotes)
     install_github("cjgeyer/CatDataAnalysis", subdir = "package/CatDataAnalysis")

-Of course, you don't need the `install.package` command if you have already installed CRAN package `remotes`.
+Of course, you don't need the `install.packages` command if you have already installed CRAN package `remotes`.

 After you have done the installation